 Check Blood agar streak plates for colonies

-Today you will check for bacterial growth on the Brucella Blood Agar plates that you streaked with material from your pore strip.
-You will record your observations, and chose 3 individual colonies to re-streak on blood agar.
+You will check for bacterial growth on the Brucella Blood Agar plates that you streaked with material from your pore strip.
+You will record your observations, and choose 3 individual colonies to re-streak on blood agar.